How to Choose an Executor and Trustee for Your New Jersey Will

 - Who could step into my place and confidently act as I would in carrying out my wishes?
 In other words, who do I trust the most to make the decisions I would have made if I were alive to make them?

-It is vitally important to choose someone that you have full faith and confidence in.
+It is vitally important to choose someone whom you have full faith and confidence in.
 You should feel at ease that he or she will carry out your instructions as they are written in your trust and estate planning documents.
 Some typical choices include a:

 - Close family friend